In the mid-1800s, surface ozone was the

 for Trinidad Head are available for review.

-was asked to "identify natural background ozone" for
+were asked to "identify natural background ozone" in

-the National Acid Precipitation Assessment Program (NAPAP).
-State
+Acid Precipitation Assessment Program (NAPAP).
+State of Science

-of Science Report Number 7 for NAPAP summarized our results and
+Report Number 7 for NAPAP summarized our results and we published

-we published our findings in the peer-review literature (please
+our findings in the peer-review literature (please see publication

 In July 1999, a